• Skip to main content

 Recipe Ingredients:

-Here’s everything you’ll need to make this unstuffed pepper soup recipe along with how to prep.
+Here’s everything you’ll need to make this stuffed pepper soup recipe along with how to prep.
 See the recipe card below for the exact quantities.

-• Ground Beef: For most recipes that call for ground beef, I like to use ground chuck.
+• Ground Beef: I like to use ground chuck for most recipes that call for ground beef.
 It does have a higher fat content, but it also stays tender even after prolonged cooking.
 Ground turkey can also be used.

 • Taco Seasoning: I like to use Penzeys taco seasoning if I don’t blend my own.
 Any Southwestern spice blend will work here.